practicingruby/practicing-ruby-paid/posts/v7/008-oss-quality.md

 of its responsibilities has been broken out into its own method.

-* The `verify_and_open_image` method allows us to group together all the basic guard clauses for determining how to process the I/O-like object in one place, making it easier to see exactly what those rules are.
+* The `verify_and_open_image` method allows us to group together all the basic guard clauses for determining how to read the image data, making it easier to see exactly what those rules are.

 * The added tests clarify the intended behavior of Prawn's image loading mechanism.

-* The newly added RSpec matcher will encourage us to do more PDF-level sanity checks in the future.
+* The newly added RSpec matcher will help us to do more PDF-level checks in future tests.

 None of these changes required a specific and focused effort of refactoring or redesign, it just involved a bit of attention to detail and a willingness to make minor